-- Verified: meaning, the bureau refuses to delete them.
+- Verified: meaning the bureau refuses to delete the disputed items.
 This could be a letter verifying the item, or it could be a stall letter.
-If the information was verified, you can follow up requesting the method of verification, you can send a warning letter or even file a complaint to get their attention.
+If the information was verified, you can follow up requesting the method of verification, you can send a warning letter, or even file a complaint to get their attention.
 If it was a stalling letter, the bureaus may be asking for more information or they just dismiss your investigation due to a reason they think is sufficient.
 We have over 100 letters in our library to suit any situation.

-- Deleted: this is the result you want - the bureau removed the information from your report!
+- Deleted: meaning the bureau removed the information from your report.
+This is the result we want.
 If the item was deleted, you can start over with Round 1 and dispute additional items.
 Also, go to the "Dispute Items" page and change the status to deleted.
-Click HERE to learn more about how to do it: Once you update the item to "Deleted" status, your client gets a notification and you look like a hero!
+Once you update the item to "Deleted" status, your client gets a notification and you look like a hero!

 Remember, every cycle will be different.
 Each credit bureau maintains its own records and has different procedures, so you will often see items removed on one bureau, but not the next.
 You simply review the results for each round and make a decision on what to do next.
-Again our training will teach you all the details, and if you ever get stuck, you can always lean on our Facebook Community to ask questions and hear the opinions from our 7500+ members.
+Our training will teach you all the details, and if you ever get stuck, you can always lean on our Facebook Community to ask questions and hear the opinions of our 17,000+ members.